Indigenous Peoples Navigation Network (IPNN)

 What would you be responsible for should you choose to join this initiative?

 There is no fee.
-You would be expected to attend 2-hour virtual meetings, held at least quarterly.
+You would be expected to attend 2-hour virtual meetings, held four times each year.
 The goal is to be supportive of navigators who work within Indigenous communities and the members to feel comfortable to share their stories, lessons learned or request help.
 Additionally, members will suggest topics for which they would like more information (education topic) for subsequent gatherings.
 IPNN is to help us all learn more about one another and to reinforce "we are all related".
-An example of an agenda may be:

 What do you do if you choose to become involved in IPNN?